allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 By pure coincidence I got another device affected by the maps problem.
-Having the knowledge of `GeoServices.framework` internals, I could run the debugger and try to do some magic.
+Having the knowledge of `GeoServices.framework` internals, I could run the debugger and try to perform some magic.

 ```objc
 (lldb) po [GEOResourceManifestManager class]